Quasi-Ergodicity of Transient Patterns in Stochastic Reaction-Diffusion Equations: Introduction

 Other studies have addressed metastability of patterns in SPDE using techniques related to the theory of large deviations \cite{FW98}.
 The recent work of Salins, Budhiraja, \&~Dupuis \cite{SBD19}~provides a general overview of large deviation theory for SPDEs, while Barret \cite{B15}~and Berglund \&~Gentz \cite{BG13}~have obtained Eyring-Kramers formula for SPDEs using finite dimensional approximation methods.
 The results of \cite{B15,BG13}~provide quantitative estimates on the exit time up to which a metastable pattern in an SPDE persists.
 However, these exit time estimates are only valid in a small noise regime, making them irrelevant for many applications to the life sciences, where small noise approximations are often bad.
 Many biological systems are composed of populations of interacting particles/agents, and in practice the population size of such systems is rarely large enough for a deterministic limit to be a good approximation of the dynamics.
 The resulting \emph{demographic noise}~-- \emph{i.e.}~noise arising from the fact that the system is composed of finitely many agents -- can have significant effects on the dynamics of a systems.
 See \cite{BG09,CRM16,GV21,RMF08,R12}~for examples from various fields of biology.

 Metastability has been studied using quasi-stationary and quasi-ergodic measures in finite dimensional systems in \cite{BGM20,BG16,H22,JQSY22}.
+In \cite{GMV20}, the hypotheses of \cite{BGM20,BG16}~are checked for a particular example of the Glauber dynamics associated with a two dimensional Ising model with boundary conditions.
 An introduction to quasi-ergodicity can be found in the textbook of Collet \emph{et al.}~\cite{CMSM13}.
 The questions of existence and uniqueness of quasi-stationary and quasi-ergodic measures are discussed in their greatest generality in the work of Champagnat \&~Villemonais \cite{CV16,CV17a,CV17b,CV21}.
 In \cite{CV16}, exponential convergence to quasi-stationary measures in total variation norm is shown to be equivalent to a modified Doeblin condition, while \cite{CV21}~studies Lyapunov conditions for the existence of quasi-stationary and quasi-ergodic measures.
 Castro \emph{et al.}~\cite{CLMR21}, Hening \&~Kolb \cite{HK18}, Hening \emph{et al.}~\cite{H22}, and Ji \emph{et al.}~\cite{JQSY22}, Leli{\`e}vre \emph{et al.}~\cite{LRR21}, Pinsky \cite{P85,P90}, Zhang, Li, \&~Song \cite{ZLS14}, and others have studied quasi-ergodicity by exploiting the spectral properties of the sub-Markov semigroup of a killed Markov process.
 Their arguments are similar in spirit to those of the present document.
 However, \cite{CLMR21,HK18,P85,P90,ZLS14}~work in finite dimensional settings, and implicitly or explicitly assume the existence of a bounded density of the sub-Markov transition kernel with respect to some referene measure, which we do not assume here.
 Meanwhile \cite{H22,JQSY22,LRR21}~make explicit use of the finite dimensional nature and gradient structure of the systems they study.

 To the author's knowledge, there is almost no work on quasi-stationary and quasi-ergodic measures of SPDEs.
 Liu \emph{et al.}~\cite{LRSS21}~prove quasi-stationarity of subcritical superprocesses, the distribution of which is governed by an SPDE \cite{W68}.
 However, the arguments of \cite{LRSS21}~are only at the level of the particle process, and hence do not generalize to other SPDEs which are not dual to a particle system.
 To the author's knowledge, this paper therefore represents the first results on the existence and uniqueness of quasi-stationary and quasi-ergodic measures for general semilinear SPDEs.